 When her grandfather, Alexander Stoller sold half of his land in the Berkshire mountains to cast one of his largest marble sculptures in bronze, it was acquired by the American Embassy in Paris.
 Andrea attended the opening ceremony, and shortly after, captivated by the magnitude of culture available in Europe, uprooted from her native California and moved to Paris.
 The France adventure spanned 27 years before she moved back to her much loved California in 2013.

 Andrea has a bachelor of Arts from UCLA, and while in Paris, she studied under acclaimed Beaux Art teachers Michele Massiou and Jacqueline Guillermain for over 10 years.
 She worked with abstract artist and educator Marianne Mitchell in Colorado for two years to further develop her multi -layering technique.

 She began exhibiting regularly at the Grand Marche d’Art Contemporain in Paris, before becoming a permanent artist with Galerie BE Espace also in Paris for 10 years.
 Her work has been published by Les Editions Arcadia in France.
-In California, she’s a featured artist at Toadfish Contemporary Gallery in Sausalito and shows with Desta Gallery in San Anselmo.
+In California, she was a featured artist at Toadfish Contemporary Gallery in Sausalito and shows with Desta Gallery in San Anselmo.

 Inspired by nature, the places and spaces she paints are abstract impressions where light meets shadow.
 They aim to capture the essence of fleeting, silent moments in nature and offer the viewer the space to dream and remember.